 For almost a century the Ford Motor Company built vehicles in St. Paul, first on University Avenue, and from 1925 onward in Highland Park.
 Architect and historian Brian McMahon has now published a book telling the story of Ford in St. Paul, The Ford Century.
 And for the Fall 2016 issue of Ramsey County History magazine McMahon wrote an article about the Highland Park factory’s defense production during World War II.
 We talked with Brian McMahon about both themes.

-Fort Snelling and the Civil War
+Spring 2017: Fort Snelling in the Civil War

 RCHS Videos and DVDS